Blogs | IDCC Health Services in Brooklyn

 How to remove pimples in 7 days?

-To reduce pimples in a week, cleanse your face daily, apply spot treatments to calm inflammation, use soothing remedies like ice or aloe vera, and avoid picking.
-Supporting healing with proper hydration and a balanced diet helps speed up visible improvement.
+To reduce a pimple in a week, cleanse the skin daily, apply spot treatments to fight bacteria, and use soothing remedies like ice to help speed up visible improvement.

 What helps remove pimples fast?